This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 For example, if you specify size = (2, 3)

-, np.random.normal will produce a numpy array with 2 rows and 3 columns.
+, np.random.normal will produce a Numpy array with 2 rows and 3 columns.
 It will be filled with numbers drawn from a random normal distribution.

-Examples: how to use the numpy random normal function
+Examples: how to use the Numpy random normal function

-Now that I’ve shown you the syntax the numpy random normal function, let’s take a look at some examples of how it works.
+Now that I’ve shown you the syntax the Numpy random normal function, let’s take a look at some examples of how it works.

 Run this code before you run the examples